pentandra/lifepreserver/items/static/blog/posts/defining-the-scholarly-commons/index.md

 revelation that there might be more than one way to think about it.

 The Scholarly Commons provides us an similar opportunity to step back and deeply consider the direction we want to go with science and scholarship.
+While it is in part a reaction to the inequities of the current system, the Scholarly Commons calls for a new mindset---not one of naivete or innocence, but one that leverages our collective understanding of the past to help us avoid the all too familiar mind traps and rabbit holes as we move forward.
 In the daily struggle against the paywalls of closed scholarship and science, there is much that the current system can teach us as we seek to repurpose our swords as plowshares.
-We need a new mindset---not one of naivete or innocence, but one that leverages our collective understanding of the past to help us avoid the all too familiar mind traps and rabbit holes as we move forward.
 In the weeks and months after the fall of the Berlin Wall, could any greater reason exist for the [Mauerspechte] to use hammers and pickaxes to break off bits of the Wall as souvenirs other than to keep in our collective memory the things we have learned from the experience?